 The modeling has assumed that all new developments within the watershed will be required to have sanitary sewer connections to all new medium and high density residential developments and commercial and commercial/residential developments.
 In some cases, where the sanitary sewer coverage is convenient to new residential development and where the lakes could be particularly sensitive, in particular for the new developments proposed around Paper Mill Lake, we have assumed that these areas will be fully serviced.
-We have also assumed that new low density residential on the east side of Kearney Lake will be fully serviced.
-We have also assumed that future, low density residential developments, such as on the northwest side of Kearney Lake, where there is currently no servicing, will not use septic systems and will either be fully serviced or will take advantage of community owned package treatment plants located away from the lake and not impacting the lake.
+We have also assumed that new low density residential developments, such as on the northwest side of Kearney Lake, where there is currently no servicing, will not use septic systems and will either be fully serviced or will take advantage of community owned package treatment plants located away from the lake and not impacting the lake.